pellared/otel-logs-talk/outline.md

 This isn't just regular logging made more complicated.
 It is structured logging that actually integrate with your traces.

+Here you can see the timestamp when the something happened and when it was recorded in OpenTelemetry.

+As you can see the log record contains the trace context.

+The severity is a level which is a number, but it is also a text so that the names from logging libraries can be preserved.

+Body is typically the log message.

+Attributes are any additional metadata or log fields.

+Resource contains the data boostrapped by OpenTelemetry SDK that allows identifying the software that emited the log record.

+Instrumentation scope contains the information about the source code that emited the log record.

 ## complex data

 The **Body** and **Attributes** fields in OpenTelemetry logs can contain complex data structures.